aniketfuryrocks/FireJSX/README.md

 **FireJSX = [Gatsby](https://www.gatsbyjs.org/) + [Next.JS](https://nextjs.org/) - Problems + Awesomeness**

++ Long term caching for fast cdn delivery

++ Easily render pages on the fly with very-very low latency.

-+ Pure react apps with a very-very small code footprint of its own, providing fast web-pages and reduced overhead.
++ Pure react apps for fast web-pages and practically no overhead added by FireJSX.

 + Easily pull in data from any data source and pass it to your page with no confusing and buggy `getInitialProps` or `getServerSideProps`.
 Moreover, you don't need to learn any extra technology such as `GraphQL` or worry about efficiency and code spitting.